 Another example is Brave's Basic Attention Token (BAT).
 BAT pays Brave users for turning off adblocking in their browsers, while touting a higher-quality marketing data for advertisers.

 Sources: Documentation of FileCoin.io, MakerDao.com/en/whitepaper, and BasicAttentionToken.org.
 Commentary from Invesco.
-For illustrative purposes only.
+For illustrative purposes only as at 29 February 2024.